 The function returns complete error information on the last error that has occurred.
 The error handling itself is explained in a later chapter in greater detail.
 When calling this function please be sure to have a text buffer allocated that has at least ERRORTEXTLEN length.
-The error text function returns a complete description of the error including the register/value combination that has raised the error and a short description of the error details.
-In addition it is possible to get back the error generating register/value for own error handling.
+The error text function returns a complete description of the error including the register/value combination that has raised the error and a short description of the error generating register/value for own error handling.
 If not needed the buffers for register/value can be left to NULL.

-Note that the timeout event (ERR\TIMEOUT) is not counted as an error internally as it is not locking the driver but as a valid event.
+Note that the timeout event (ERR_TIMEOUT) is not counted as an error internally as it is not locking the driver but as a valid event.
 Therefore the GetErrorInfo function won't return the timeout event even if it had occurred in between.
-You can only recognize the ERR\TIMEOUT as a direct return value of the wait function that was called.
+You can only recognize the ERR_TIMEOUT as a direct return value of the wait function that was called.